georginafp/SPICEY/README.md

 ## Basic usage

-For detailed instructions on how to use SPICEY, please see the [vignette](https://georginafp.github.io/SPICEY/articles/SPICEY.html).
+For detailed instructions on how to use SPICEY, please see the vignette once the package is installed using: `vignette("SPICEY")`.

 ``` r
 library(SPICEY)